 2. Patterns on the land - English knots, French parterres

 In medieval England, the knot garden evolved to grow herbs within castles where they are viewed from windows high above.
-Woody herbs and small shrubs of varying colors were planted to create a three dimensional pattern, often that of a Celtic knot.
-In France the vast flat lands surrounding châteaux were laid out in elaborate patterns known as parterres.
+Woody herbs and small shrubs of varying colors were planted to create a three-dimensional pattern, often that of a Celtic knot.
+In France, the vast flat lands surrounding the châteaux were laid out in elaborate patterns known as parterres.
 These choices are ideal for multistory homes with grand views and flat land forms.

 3. Potager - Integrated paving, paths and plots

-The potager evolved in France as a practical food and herb garden that covers a large area, criss crossed by walkways for access.
-Unlike knots and parterres, this garden is not a pattern but a variety of different sized plots linked by walkways.
-These are typically quite diverse and include overhead arbors for grapes and other food bearing plants.
-This scheme allows the most diversity of planting, from those species useful as food, medicine or for scent, as well as beautiful flowers and roses.
-This is an excellent option for average sized suburban yards.
+The potager evolved in France as a practical food and herb garden that covers a large area, criss-crossed by walkways for access.
+Unlike knots and parterres, this garden is not a pattern, but a variety of different sized plots linked by walkways.
+Potagers are typically quite diverse and include overhead arbors for grapes and other food-bearing plants.
+This scheme allows the most diversity of planting, from those species useful as food, medicine, or scent; as well as beautiful flowers and roses.
+This is an excellent option for average-sized suburban yards.